Chupii37/InitVerse/Mainet/README.md

 ➖The number of CPUs you want to use

-➖Choose pool A or B
+➖Choose pool A, B or C

 ➖Done